 How high is my blood pressure?

-Do I have hypertension?Is my blood pressure high enough to require treatment?Does my blood pressure increase my risk for other conditions?
+Do I have hypertension?Is my blood pressure high enough to require treatment?How does my blood pressure increase my risk for other conditions?

 About Treatment Options